 Local governments and public agencies within MWRD’s corporate boundaries can apply to become partners to fund and build stormwater management projects.

-The Watershed Planning Councils represent communities located within major watersheds in Cook County.
+Watershed Planning Councils represent communities located within the six major watersheds in Cook County.
 They communicate the needs and interests of the members of the public and local governments to the MWRD.
-The six watershed planning councils include: Cal-Sag Channel, Little Calumet River, Lower Des Plaines River, Poplar Creek, Upper Salt Creek and the North Branch of the Chicago River.
+To learn more about each individual watershed, see the Watershed Plans below.

 - Streambank stabilization projects address critical active streambank erosion threatening public safety, structures and/or infrastructure.